root-project/root/README/ReleaseNotes/v614/index.md

    - Change the `TGraph` default fill color to white to avoid black box in legend when `gPad->BuildLegend()` is called.
    - Auto-coloring for TF1 (drawing options PFC, PLC and PMC) is implemented.
+   - Improve the option management in `TF1::Draw` to allow to combine the option `SAME` with other drawing options.

 ## 3D Graphics Libraries